IndrePil/vWM-entrainment/README.md

 # vWM-entrainment
-This repository contains preprocessing and analysis scripts used in visual working memory entrainment experiments
+This repository contains data files and analysis scripts used in visual working memory entrainment experiments, described in [REF] paper